telerik/ajax-docs/controls/spreadsheet/server-side-programming/overview.md

 | **RowsCount** |int|Gets or sets the number of rows in the **RadSpreadsheet**.|
 | **Sheets** |List&lt;Telerik.Web.Spreadsheet.Worksheet&gt;|Gets a collection of the **Sheets** currently loaded in the **RadSpreadsheet**.|

+>note You can use the `Sheets` and their rows/cells only if you use [Programmatic Binding]({%slug spreadsheet/data-binding/programmatic-binding%}).
+When using a [provider]({%slug spreadsheet/data-binding/providers/using-a-data-provider%}), such operations must be performed in the [custom provider]({%slug spreadsheet/data-binding/providers/custom-database-provider%}) code.

 ## Telerik.Web.Spreadsheet.Worksheet Properties and Methods